Minecraft IRL: How to Build a 3D Steve with Perler Beads (Pattern Included)

 Before you touch a single bead, you need a plan.

-Searching for high-quality perler beads minecraft patterns on Google Images can be frustrating.
+Searching for high-quality Perler beads Minecraft patterns on Google Images can be frustrating.
 Often, the resolution is too low, or the colors don't match the beads you own.

 Here is the better way: